Asynchronous Task Execution with QgsTask

 Symptom Likely Cause Resolution

-Task disappears from manager Unhandled exception in run() Wrap logic in try/except, log errors, return False
+Task absent from manager Unhandled exception in run() Wrap in try/except, log, return False

-Progress bar jumps or freezes Emitting signals too frequently Throttle progress_updated emissions to ~10–20 Hz
+Progress bar freezes Signal emission too frequent Throttle to ~10–20 Hz or batch progress updates

 Conclusion

-Asynchronous Task Execution with QgsTask transforms brittle, UI-blocking scripts into resilient, production-ready QGIS plugins.
-By respecting thread boundaries — pre-fetching data on the main thread, processing it in run(), and updating the UI in finished() — developers can deliver tools that handle enterprise workloads without compromising user experience.
-Start with simple background operations, validate thread safety rigorously, and scale to complex pipelines as your plugin matures.
+QgsTask transforms brittle, UI-blocking scripts into resilient, production-ready QGIS plugins.
+By respecting thread boundaries — pre-fetching data on the main thread, processing it in run(), and updating the UI in finished() — developers can build tools that handle enterprise workloads without compromising user experience.
+Start with simple background operations, validate thread safety rigorously, and scale to complex dependency graphs using addSubTask() as your pipelines mature.